 The freezer should be about 0º for optimal results.
 Put the sorbet in the back of your freezer since it is the coldest location.

 Lemon or lime juice is sometimes added to tone down the sweetness.
 Citrus also helps to keep certain fruits such as peaches and bananas from browning.

 Alcohol doesn’t freeze, so it helps prevent sorbet from freezing solid.
 A little bit goes a long way.
 1 to 3 Tablespoons per quart of sorbet is a good rule of thumb.
 If too much alcohol is added the sorbet will stay mushy.

 Alcohol such as brandy, red wine, prosecco, rum, and more is sometimes added simply for the flavor.
 I personally skip the alcohol and prefer to add healthier ingredients, such as herbal tea.

 Alcohol can also be added to sorbet in the form of alcohol based extracts such as vanilla, almond, and chocolate.
 If adding alcohol based extracts be sure they are all natural, and only add 1/2 to 1 teaspoon per quart of sorbet or their flavor may be overpowering.

 Sorbet and sherbet are both fruit based frozen desserts with similar names.
 There is one big difference.
-Sherbet contains dairy (or non-dairy milk/cream) and may also contains egg whites, whereas sorbet contains neither.
+Sherbet contains dairy (or non-dairy milk/cream) and may also contains egg whites, whereas sorbet is dairy-free and contains neither.

 It is vegan unless it contains honey.